yazz/VisualJS/README.md

 ### Quick start Postgres
 <img height='350px' src='http://www.postgresql.org/media/img/about/press/elephant.png' />

-Postgres is described first and is the default in Coils simply because it is the more common developer setup. and is also a lot easier to setup than Oracle.
+Postgres is described first and is the default in AppShare simply because it is the more common developer setup. and is also easier to setup than Oracle.

 #####1) Install the Postgres database product with a user called 'postgres' and password 'manager' in the schema 'postgres'

-#####2) Install and build Coils from Github:
+#####2) Install and build AppShare from Github:

-    git clone https://github.com/zubairq/coils.git my_new_application
+    git clone https://github.com/zubairq/AppShare.git my_new_application
     cd my_new_application
     lein with-profile base figwheel